 2. Toss parsnip with 1 tsp olive oil.
 Wrap in aluminum foil (enclose with parchment paper in-between foil and parsnip if not a fan of aluminum foil) and roast for about 25 minutes.
 If roasting beets (not using ready-to-eat baby beets, such as Love Beets), follow these roasted beet directions.

 3. Remove parsnips and/or beets from oven and cool.

 4. Toss all ingredients into food processor and blend until smooth.

 5. Garnish with extra goat cheese, thyme, and rosemary.

-Serve dip with fresh bread, like a sliced baguette, veggies, or rice crackers.
-Gluten-free rosemary crackers are my favorite with this dip.
-Yum!
+6. Serve dip with a fresh baguette, veggies, or rice (gluten-free) crackers.